 By Lauren Presutti

-We are a couple weeks into January 2021… how are your New Year’s resolutions going?
-Are you still riding the wave of motivation that came with the fresh start to 2021?
-Or has it been a slow process?
-What are you noticing about your energy and ability to maintain consistency?
+Are you ready to work on your New Year’s resolutions?
 Perhaps one of the most important questions that you can ask yourself is, what are your natural strengths that may be useful in goal attainment?
 Maybe you excel at list-making, organization, communicating with others, resourcefulness, finding balance between work and play, journaling, or self-reflection – how can any of these strengths be utilized in your efforts to achieve success?

 Beyond using natural strengths, starting with the right mindset can be helpful in reaching goals.
 If we are telling ourselves, “I am not good enough or smart enough or prepared enough to achieve my goals,” our thoughts will create our reality and our mindset will hold us back from success.
 It’s important to identify any negative self-talk and challenge those negative thoughts to become more positive.
 It sounds cliché, but telling yourself “I can do this” or “I got this,” really works.